Cameron Cuffe

-Cameron Charles D. Cuffe (born 5 April 1993) is a British actor.
+Cameron Cuffe (born 5 April 1993) is a British actor.
 He is known for his roles as Gino in the film Florence Foster Jenkins (2016), William Shannon in the ITV series The Halcyon (2017), and Seg-El in the Syfy series Krypton (2018–2019).

 Early life

-Cuffe was born in Western part of London to an English mother and an American father of Irish and Italian descent.
+Cuffe was born in West London to an English mother and an American father of Irish and Italian descent.
 His Irish paternal family are from Waterford and Tramore.
 He spent some of his teen years in Boston.
-He returned to Europe and went on to graduate with a Bachelor of Arts in Acting from The Lir Academy at Trinity College Dublin in 2014.
+At 18 he moved to Ireland and went on to graduate with a Bachelor of Arts in Acting from The Lir Academy at Trinity College Dublin in 2014.